Emmett Jay Scott: Liberia

+In 1909, Scott was tapped by President William Howard Taft as one of three American commissioners to Liberia.
 Scott reported as part of a group sent to the country from the U.S. government.
 He worked with Booker T. Washington and took his place after Washington determined travel to Liberia would take him away from his other work for too long.